 In Altium NEXUS, the flow of the design process can be managed through interaction diagrams.
 An interaction diagram looks like a flow diagram, giving an intuitive graphical representation of the tasks, decisions, and their sequence – in essence, they define a Workflow Process.

-While they look much like a flow diagram created in Microsoft Visio®, interaction diagrams are much more than a simple visual representation of the workflow.
+While they look much like a flow diagram created in Microsoft Visio®, interaction diagrams are much more that a simple visual representation of the workflow.
 In Altium NEXUS, the interaction diagram is used to configure and manage the workflow process – it defines the process, and from it stem the tasks and notifications that are sent to the nominated users.

 Interaction diagrams can be used to define the following company processes: